HMS Vimy: my father's first - and last - command

 steamer."

-These events took place on the 13 May and the "old tramp" steamer was the
+This took place on the 13 May and the "old tramp" steamer was the

-SS Perseus carrying the Dutch gold reserves.
+carrying the Dutch gold reserves.
 The identity of the J

-class destroyer and its passengers is unknown but there seems no doubt thatPrincess Juliana and her two infant daughters left Holland aboard HMS Codrington as described by AB Ted Morgan who remembers helping to look after the young princesses during the cross channel crossing.
+HMS Codrington as described by AB Ted Morgan who remembers helping to look after the young princesses during the cross channel crossing

-The inner harbour of Bologne showing the Gare Maritime where Venomous (15) and Wild Swan (4) berthed on the 23 May 1940 Published by the United States Office of Strategic Services, Research and Analysis Branch, 1944 Courtesy of the Lewis Map Library, University of Princeton
+Published by the United States Office of Strategic Services, Research and Analysis Branch, 1944 Courtesy of the Lewis Map Library, University of Princeton

 AB Don T.W.
 Harris continues his account of his time on HMS Vimy with Lt Cdr Colin Donald in command: